-Net change in fund balance - governmental fund \$ 324,012 The governmental fund reports capital outlays as expenditures.
+Net change in fund balance - governmental fund \$ 1,015 The governmental fund reports capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which depreciation exceeded capital outlay in the current period.
-(1,775) Some expenses in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
-This amount represents the increase in accrued compensated absences for the current period.
-(81,506) Change in net position of governmental activities \$ 240,731
+(205,850) Some expenses in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+This amount represents the decrease in accrued compensated absences for the current period.
+23,456 Principal payments on long-term leases are not expended in the statement of actvities 230,426 Change in net position of governmental activities \$ 49,047

-CITRUS, LEVY MARION REGIONAL WORKFORCE DEVELOPMENT BOARD, INC. NOTES TO FINANCIAL STATEMENTS June 30, 2021
+CITRUS, LEVY MARION REGIONAL WORKFORCE DEVELOPMENT BOARD, INC. NOTES TO FINANCIAL STATEMENTS June 30, 2022